Skip to content

 DataMutator

-DataMutator provides methods to modify nested data structures including arrays, objects, DTOs, Laravel Collections, and Eloquent Models.
-All operations are pure and return a new/updated structure without side effects.
+DataMutator provides methods to modify nested data structures including arrays, objects, Dtos, Laravel Collections and Eloquent Models.
+All operations work with references and modify the target in-place using a fluent API.

 $target = [];